getgrav/grav-learn/pages/17/16.grav-premium/18.yetisearch-pro/doc.md

   -t, --test              Check the provider settings with one short request
       --reset             Forget stored embeddings and embed everything again
 ```

+`--status` also shows each index's noise cutoff and whether it was measured on your content or is the default.
+After upgrading to 2.1.1, run `embed` once: it measures the cutoff even when every page is already embedded.

 ### Cache Command